Media Uploads#

 Note

-The endpoint for obtaining an upload lease wants you to declare a file path, but you should just give it a filename.
-Even the Reddit site only provides a filename.
+Supposedly, the endpoint for obtaining an upload lease wants you to declare a file path via a parameter named ‘filepath’, but you should just give it a filename.
+Even the Reddit website only gives a filename during the upload.

-There will often also be an upload() method as a short hand for the obtain_upload_lease() and deposit_file() steps.
+There is also an upload() method as a shorthand for obtain_upload_lease() and deposit_file().

 with open("/Users/danpro/Desktop/Ph03nyx-Super-Mario-Chain-Chomp.png", 'rb') as fh: